TheXik/EventInventoryManager/README.md

 2. Navigate to the source directory

-3. You need to run following to update databaes in your pc locally
+3. You need to run following to update database in your pc locally
    ```
    dotnet ef database update --startup-project WarehouseManager.Web --project WarehouseManager.Infrastructure
    ```